grdw/grdw/_posts/2021-11-04-project-euler-29-distinct-powers.md

 }
 ```

 The next set of changes are all at the `problem_29()` method.
-First up I changed the way I build up the string.
+First up, I changed the way I build up the string.
 Instead of using `repeat()` I can use something simple like `format!` to concatenate the amount of prime factors and their counts.
 However, what I noticed is that after applying those changes the code still seems very slow, which mainly has to do with `!totals.contains(..)`.
 Using `.contains()` does a search every loop cycle, which becomes slower and slower once `totals` starts to increase.
 The simple solution here, after some trial and error, is to drop it from the code and use `sort()` and `dedup()` at the end of the for-loop, like this:

 ```rust
 fn problem_29(max: u16) -> u16 {